-TDS_CURDECLARE

-This token indicates that this is a data stream containing a client cursor request to declare a cursor.

-This is the total length of the remaining TDS_CURDECLARE data stream.
-It is a two-byte unsigned integer.
+TDS_CURDECLAREThis token indicates that this is a data streamcontaining a client cursor request to declare a cursor.LengthThis is the total length of the remaining TDS_CURDECLAREdata stream.
+It is a two-byte unsigned integer.NameLengthThis is the length of the cursor name.
+It may be up to 255bytes long; however, a maximum length of TDS_MAXNAME (30) is widely supported.cursor nameThis is the name of the cursor.

-NameLength

-This is the length of the cursor name.
-It is a one-byte unsigned integer and must be > 0 and <= TDS_MAXNAME (30).

-cursor name

-This is the name of the cursor.